 Shop all Martin Guitars HERE.

-From Jimi Hendrix to David Gilmour, Eric Clapton to The Edge the Fender Stratocaster has helped sculpt the sounds of some of the most iconic guitar players in history.
-The single coil sound is instantly recognisable.
+From Jimi Hendrix to David Gilmour, Eric Clapton to The Edge - the Fender Stratocaster has helped sculpt the sounds of some of the most iconic guitar players in history.

-The Fender American Stratocaster guitars make our list of best high end and expensive electric guitars as they’re entirely worth the £1000+ price tag.
+The Fender American Stratocaster makes our list of expensive electric guitars as we believe they are entirely worth the £1000+ price tag.
 These guitars are put together using meticulous design and construction processes that ensure your guitar feels and sounds amazing as soon as you take it out of its case.

-We love the Fender American Professional Stratocaster in particular as it features a set of V-Mod Single coil pickups that provide all the original Fender flavour without any of the associated hum that sometimes creeps in with single coils.
+We love the Fender American Professional Stratocaster in particular as it features a set of V-Mod single-coil pickups that provide all the original Fender flavour without any of the associated humming that sometimes creeps in with single coils.